 What does a Supercare Pharmacy look like?

 A Supercare Pharmacy still operates under the name and branding of the pharmacy selected to provide this extra service in your community.
-They are supported by the Government to open 24 hours, seven days a week and there is a dedicated private space for the nurse.
+They are supported by the Government to open 24 hours, seven days a week and there is a dedicated private consulting room for the nurse to ensure privacy during your visit.

 While the pharmacy still appears the same, there is signage to indicate it offers the services of a Supercare Pharmacy.